 Therefore, in order to evaluate a possible role of LAL in cryptogenic cirrhosis, we carried out a cohort study including 274 patients with liver cirrhosis of different etiology from 19 centers in Italy[33].
 Median LAL activity value was 0.58 nmol/spot per hour, 0.49 and 0.65 in the cryptogenic cirrhosis and alcoholic/viral cirrhosis groups, respectively (P < 0.002).
-Approximately 30% of patients with cryptogenic cirrhosis showed a severe reduction of LAL activity (i.e., < 0.40 nmol/spot per hour).
-The reduction was more evident in patients with cryptogenic cirrhosis, despite a less severe liver disease.
-Furthermore, we observed a strong association between LAL activity reduction and severity of liver disease assessed by Child-Turcotte-Pugh (CTTP) and Model for End-Stage Liver Disease (MELD) scores.
+Approximately 30% of patients with cryptogenic cirrhosis showed a severe reduction of LAL activity (i.e. < 0.40 nmol/spot per hour).
+The reduction was more evident in patients with cryptogenic cirrhosis, despite less severe liver disease.
+Furthermore, we observed a strong association between LAL activity reduction and severity of liver disease assessed by Child-Turcotte-Pugh and Model for End-Stage Liver Disease scores.

 In a further single-center study carried out by Vespasiani-Gentilucci et al[34] , LAL-activity was severely reduced in patients with cryptogenic cirrhosis with respect to healthy subjects (HS) [0.62 (0.44-0.86) vs 0.96 (0.75-1.25) nmol/spot per hour, P < 0.001)], but it was also reduced in known-etiology cirrhotics [0.54 (0.42-0.79) nmol/spot per hour, P < 0.001 vs HS].
-In this study, authors sequenced LIPA gene and excluded the genetic etiology for the observed LAL reduction.
+In this study, authors sequenced the LIPA gene and excluded genetic etiology for the observed LAL reduction.

-Shteyer et al[35] performed a study on medical records of 22 patients with microvescicular steatosis and cryptogenic cirrhosis and 9 with NAFLD, diagnosed with liver biopsies.
-LAL activity inversely predicted liver disease severity and LAL level of 0.5 was the most sensitive for detecting both histologic and noninvasive markers for disease severity (Table 2).
+Shteyer et al[35] performed a study on medical records of 22 patients with microvescicular steatosis and cryptogenic cirrhosis and 9 with NAFLD diagnosed with liver biopsies.
+LAL activity inversely predicted liver disease severity, and LAL level of 0.5 was the most sensitive for detecting both histologic and non-invasive markers for disease severity (Table 2).

 WHOM TO MEASURE LAL ACTIVITY?

-LAL-D should always be suspected in non-obese subjects with NAFLD and/or cryptogenic cirrhosis, unexplained persistently elevated levels of transaminases and/or with high levels of LDL cholesterol and low HDL cholesterol.
+LAL-D should always be suspected in non-obese subjects with NAFLD and/or cryptogenic cirrhosis, unexplained persistently elevated levels of transaminases, and/or high levels of LDL cholesterol and low HDL cholesterol.

-In these subjects, it would be appropriate to measure the LAL activity using the DBS test, which is a simple and inexpensive test that determines the enzymatic activity on the blood spot, subtracting from the activity of the total lipase that obtained after addition of a specific LAL inhibitor (Lalistat 2).
-All patients with a marked reduction in LAL activity (≤ 0.4 nmol/spot per hour) should be investigated for the detection of LIPA gene mutations.
+In these subjects, it would be appropriate to measure LAL activity using the DBS test, which is a simple and inexpensive test that determines the enzymatic activity on the blood spot, subtracting from the activity of the total lipase obtained after addition of a specific LAL inhibitor (Lalistat 2).
+All patients with a marked reduction in LAL activity (≤ 0.4 nmol/spot per hour) should be investigated for the presence of LIPA gene mutations.
 Patients homozygous for LAL deficiency have a residual activity equal to or close to 0.
 The lower limit of the range of normality in the validation tests of the method was 0.8 nmol/spot per hour.

 CONCLUSION

-There are several issues needed to be addressed/clarified to better understand the LAL role in liver diseases.
-First, there are no reliable in vivo data on the LAL activity modulation.
-In particular, epigenetic and environmental factors able to regulate its activity, in subjects without homozygous mutations of the LIPA gene, are not yet known.
-For example, it is not known whether an intervention on modifiable cardio-metabolic risk factors, typically associated with NAFLD, such as metabolic syndrome, diabetes, overweight, or oxidative stress, may affect the modulation of LAL activity in a favourable manner.
+Several issues need to be addressed/clarified to understand better the role of LAL in liver diseases.
+First, there are no reliable in vivo data on LAL activity modulation.
+In particular, epigenetic and environmental factors that are able to regulate its activity in subjects without homozygous mutations of the LIPA gene have not yet been identified.
+For example, it is not known whether an intervention on modifiable cardio-metabolic risk factors, typically associated with NAFLD, such as metabolic syndrome, diabetes, overweight, or oxidative stress, may affect the modulation of LAL activity in a favorable manner.
 Moreover, it is still unclear whether low LAL activity may predict liver disease progression and or cardio-metabolic events.